 The Migrant Caravan.
 What I suggest we can do to help our neighbors.

 By: Tom Hackett

 I have been working with the poor in Central America and Mexico for 30 years.
 The poverty I have encountered has motivated me to be involved in providing homes for the poor (120+) through our Dwellings home building efforts.
 I have personal knowledge of the frustrations, struggles, fears, and dreams that the poor have to live with.
 I get it.
-I have come to believe that we; The Promise Land Dwellers; could do more to help address some of the issues that contribute to the situation and give people hope and reasons to not need to leave their countries of origin.
-I believe the vast majority of citizens of Central American countries would love to make it a better place and stay in the countries they love.
+I have come to believe that we; The Promise Land Dwellers; could do more to help address some of the issues that contribute to the conditions and give people hope and reasons to not need to leave their countries of origin.
+I believe the vast majority of citizens of Central American countries would love to make their country a better place and stay in the land they love.
 They are beautiful countries with lovely people.

 Corporate Investments - Panama and Costa Rica do not seem to have the same immigration issues as Honduras.
 Why?
 Because Chinese, Indian and U.S. corporations have made significant investments in those countries that provide locals with jobs and hope.
 We need to get creative and generous as we make investment in other Central American countries.
 I believe we can have what I call “Compassionate Capitalism” impact the world for good.

-As this and inevitably future caravans approach we need to ask ourselves if it is better to help them in their countries of origin or spend much more in human suffering and dollars responding to their need as they are knocking on our door.
+As this and inevitably future caravans approach we need to ask ourselves if it is better to help people in their countries of origin or spend much more in human suffering and dollars responding to their need as they are knocking on our door.

 We are making a difference in Honduras and Mexico.
 Let’s build a home for a family.
 You can do this!